lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/flaml_time_complexity.png" width="766" height="79" />
 </p>

 The output of Optuna experiments didn't show prunning had happened at all.
 This made Lady H. wonder, was it because Optuna's pruner doesn't work well with cross validation?
-And how to make optuna's pruner work?
+And how to make Optuna's pruner work?
 So, she decided to test more in the next experiment.

 #
 <p align="left">